didymo/OnkoDICOM/README.md

 - PyRadiomics output from all ROIs (currently ~132 features)
 - clinical description of the patient's disease which can be updated.
 4. ROI manipulation
-- rename ROI to Standarised Name (correlated with FMA_ID and customisable)
+- rename ROI to a list of Standardised Names (the provided list is correlated to an FMA_ID and so is customisable to your own usage if needed)
 - delete ROI (for all those 'Rings of Bob' and other ROIs used in plan creation)
 - add ROI (at present this requires a RTSTRUCT file be present, uses a pixel value definition and manual cleaning on a single slice)